 In order to work with your data, Geneious Biologics must import it into a format that it can operate with more directly.
 For low-volume sequencing data (such as Sanger), this is likely to take only a matter of seconds, but for high volume NGS data, it can take an amount of time that is proportional to the total number of sequences - perhaps up to half an hour in extreme cases.

 If you notice that an upload is stuck in the Importing state for an especially long time, and that your imported documents do not appear within the folder that you uploaded to, please contact support and provide us with a link to your folder by navigating to the folder and copy-pasting the browser's address bar contents into the support request.

-I left my computer uploading and when I came back hours later and logged in again my Uploads table was empty.
+I left my computer uploading and when I came back hours later and logged in again my Upload has failed.
 Why?

 If you are uploading large files, you should ensure that your computer will not be automatically suspended or hibernated while the upload is in progress, and that its network connection will remain uninterrupted for the duration of the Uploading stage.

 The upload table contains details about recent uploads, such as whether your file failed during the upload or import stage, and any relevant error messages.